-Post Incident Review (PIR) – Multiple services – Single zone power issue in North Europe
+Post Incident Review (PIR) - Azure Cache for Redis - Failures in West Europe

 What happened?